-I quickly figured out the LTE Series 3's limitations when I left my iPhone at home to keep the watch on cellular.
-I started off my day with an early morning 3-mile run with GPS activated.
-While I ran, I listened to the Apple Music My Favorites Mix playlist I had downloaded to the watch using my Bluetooth AirPods.
-By noon, the battery on the Watch was at 40 percent.
-By 2:30 p.m., it was at 10 percent, and I had to turn on Lower Power Mode.
-These activities aren't battery killers on the Series 2 or Series 3 without LTE, but with the Series 3's constant cellular connection, you can forget about lasting 18 hours on a charge.
-Simply being connected to a cell network will reduce battery life from 18 hours with mixed use to about 8 hours.
+These activities aren't battery killers on the Series 2 or Series 3 without LTE, but with the Series 3's constant cellular connection, you can forget about it lasting 18 hours on a charge.
+Simply being connected to a cell network will reduce the battery life with mixed use from 18 hours to about 8 hours.

 Design: Unchanged, in a Good Way

-Apple's ability to put a cellular modem and bigger battery in the Series 3 without dramatically adding to its size is impressive.
+Apple's ability to put a cellular modem and bigger battery into the Series 3 without dramatically adding to its size is impressive.
 The watch is slightly thicker than the Series 2 — about two sheets of paper thicker, Apple says — but not noticeably so.
-The 38-millimeter Apple Watch Series 3 is the only LTE smartwatch that looks good on my wrist.
-The Series 3 also comes in a larger 42mm size for people with larger wrists.
+The 38mm Apple Watch Series 3 is the only LTE smartwatch that looks good on my wrist.
+The Series 3 also comes in a larger, 42mm size for people with larger wrists.

-The ultrabright, 1,000-nit OLED display has the same size and resolution that the last models have: 272 x 340 pixels on the 38mm model and 312 x 390 on the 42mm.
+The ultrabright, 1,000-nit OLED display has the same size and resolution as the previous models: 272 x 340 pixels on the 38mm model and 312 x 390 on the 42mm version.
 The screen is Ion-X glass on the aluminum models and sapphire crystal on the stainless-steel and ceramic versions.
 The aluminum variety comes in gold, silver and space gray, while the ceramic version is available in white and gray.

 Basically, it's still one of the better-looking smartwatches on the market (yes, even though it's square).